Hiwonder-docs/Jetson-Orin-Nano/source/docs/8_AI_Advanced_Course.md

 **3. Upsampling layer: restore the size of an image**

-This process is sometimes referred to as "anti-pooling".
+This process is sometimes referred to as "**anti-pooling**".
 While upsampling restores the size of the image, it does not fully recover the features that were lost during pooling.
 Instead, it tries to interpolate the missing information based on the available information.

 For example, let's consider an image with a resolution of 6 ×6 pixels.
 Before upsampling, use 3X3 filter to calculate the original image so as to get the new image.